-The W-2 agency must conduct front-end investigations within 30 calendar days from the date of referral on CARES screen BVIR.
-If a front-end investigation is expected to exceed 30 days, the W-2 agency's fraud representative must record an extension due date on CARES screen BVIT and provide an explanation on CARES screen BVCC.
+The W-2 agency must conduct front-end investigations within 30 calendar days from the date the referral was created in BRITS.
+If a front-end investigation is expected to exceed 30 days, the W-2 agency's fraud representative must record an extension due date in comments and provide an explanation.